dkaty123/FlareX/README.md

 - **Wallet**: MetaMask integration with ethers.js
 - **Charts**: Recharts for real-time data visualization

-## 📈 Building Experience on Flare Network
+## 📈 Dev Experience on Flare Network

 ### What We Loved About Flare